Pakistan PM Imran Khan praises India’s ‘independent foreign policy’ | Politics

 - Pakistan

-Prime Minister Imran Khan on Sunday lauded India for following an "independent foreign policy", saying it imported crude oil from Russia despite American sanctions.
+Pakistan Prime Minister Imran Khan on Sunday lauded India for following an "independent foreign policy", saying New Delhi imported crude oil from Russia despite American sanctions on Moscow for its 'special military operation' in Ukraine.

-Khan, a fierce critic of the ruling NDA government led by Prime Minister Narendra Modi, spoke highly of the Indian foreign policy.
+Khan, a fierce critic of the ruling NDA government led by Prime Minister Narendra Modi, spoke highly of India's foreign policy.

-Khan said that India, which is a part of Quad, has imported oil from Russia despite American sanctions.
+Khan said that India, which is a part of the Quad grouping, has imported crude oil from Russia despite American sanctions on Moscow.
+The Quad grouping has the US, India, Japan and Australia as its members.

+The US-led Western countries have imposed crippling economic sanctions on Russia for its military offensive in Ukraine which was ordered by President Vladimir Putin on February 24.

 "I haven't bowed before anyone and will not let my nation bow either," said Khan, who is rallying public support ahead of a no-confidence vote against him in Parliament.

-Breaking from the tradition of not openly discussing complicated matters relating to foreign relations in public rallies, Khan mentioned that he had said "absolutely not" to the EU envoys seeking Pakistan's support against Russia in the Russia-Ukraine conflict because ''they broke protocol by making the request''.
+Breaking from the tradition of not openly discussing complicated matters relating to foreign relations in public rallies, Khan mentioned that he had said "absolutely no" to the European Union (EU) envoys seeking Pakistan's support against Russia in the Russia-Ukraine conflict because ''they broke protocol by making the request''.

 He said that Pakistan would have gained nothing by complying with the EU's request.